JeffStarr/Prismatic/README.md

 In August 2026, the author retired the plugin and moved it to GitHub for the WP community.

-For more details and documentation, check the plugin's readme.txt file.
+For documentation, check the `readme.txt` file located inside of the `/prismatic/` folder.

-Thank you to everyone who helped and supported Prismatic over the years.
+__Thank you__ to everyone who helped and supported Prismatic over the years.